BobGenom/arduino_sketches/RCX2_IR_Programmer1/README.md

 lejosfirmdl --tty=\\\.\COM16 HelloWorld.srec
 ```

 Works best within a distance of less than 10cm between the Arduino IR Programmer and the Lego RCX2 Brick.
+(Because there is not much current between Pin 10 and Pin 9 to drive the IR LED.)